 China is one of the world's largest centers for bearing manufacturing, producing roughly 30–40% of global bearing output.

 For overseas industrial buyers, Chinese bearings are no longer just an alternative option.
-They are now a standard part of the global mechanical supply chain and international bearing trade, especially for industrial machinery.
+They are a standard part of the global mechanical supply chain, especially for heavy industrial equipment.

 International brands such as SKF and NSK are known for consistent performance and reliable engineering.
 However, they often cost more.
 In some markets, they also face higher counterfeit risk.